 - Age: Birth +

-- Fit Restrictions: Top of child’s head must be at least one inch below the top of the child restraint headrest in either of its two lowest positions.
+- Fit Restrictions: Top of child’s head must be at least one inch below the top of the child restraint headrest in any of its three lowest positions.

 - Lowest Harness Position: 6 inches with insert